 A panicked older adult then shares their bank account details to pay for the fake service.
 Once the scammer gets the bank account details, they disconnect the call.

-5. Social Security fraud
+5. Social Security Fraud

-Scammers call older adults and tell them their Social Security Number has been suspended due to unusual activity, and they must confirm it immediately or risk losing it.
+Scammers call older adults, claiming their Social Security numbers have been suspended due to suspicious activity and that they must confirm immediately or risk losing them.

 Skilled con artists may even be able to modify the phone number that appears on the older adult’s caller ID display so that it looks like the call is legitimately coming from the Social Security Administration.

-6. Lottery, puzzle, and sweepstakes scams
+6. Lottery, Puzzle, and Sweepstakes Scams

 Some older adults are conned into thinking that they’ll “win big.”
 The problem?
 Swindlers deceive their victims into believing that they must first pay to succeed.

-7. Government impostor scams
+7. Government Impostor Scams

 In this scam targeting seniors, scammers contact victims by posing as employees of a reputable government organization, such as Medicare, the IRS, or the Social Security Administration.